 - Summer: Water regularly, mulch to retain moisture

-- Fall: Plant cover crops or add mulch for winter
+- Fall: Plant cover crops or add mulch for winter (see our fall garden prep guide)

 - Winter: Minimal care, plan next year's garden